c-blake/contrast-experiments/README.md

 I find pretty bad counter-examples to all 4 proposed formulae.
 A more thorough way to rank proposals would be to systematically go through all 1024 cases and count "inversions".
-I didn't have the patience to do that, mostly just thinking "none are perfect/great", but I like the "difference" ones better than "ratio" because there is no fudge term/factor pulled form thin air seemingly in defiance of the primary research trying to get a linear lightness scales.
+I didn't have the patience to do that, mostly just thinking "none are perfect/great".
+Basically, I don't see any good way to assign a threshold that will admit only good color combinations and reject only bad for any of these 4 metrics.
+I do like the "difference" ones better than "ratio" because there is no fudge term/factor pulled form thin air seemingly in defiance of the primary research trying to get a linear lightness scales.